grevyarlesp/homepage/content/blog/design-10k.md

 - Users can register and log in into their accounts
 - Users should be able to write their blogs in Markdown form (provides a markdown editor in client side)
 - Users can follow other users.
-- Users should be able to view blogs submitted by other users, in form of a feed.
+- Users should be able to view blogs submitted by followed users, in form of a feed.
 - Blogs can contain images, but no videos.

 ## Estimations: